 Start by taking two smaller weight plates (five or 10-pound plates) and pressing them together between your hands.
 Your arms should be extended outwards in front of you.

-While actively pinching the plate together and not letting them slip apart (constant tension), pull the plates towards your sternum as you keep the chest up and shoulder blades pulled together.
-Once you bring the plates to the sternum area, flex the chest and press the weights back outwards, making sure to keep the plates pressed together and the inner chest muscles engaged.
+While actively pinching the plate together and not letting them slip apart (constant tension), pull the plates towards your sternum as you keep your chest up and shoulder blades pulled together.
+Flex your chest and press the weights back outwards.
+Keep the plates pressed together and the inner chest muscles engaged.

 Benefits of the Cable Iron Cross